-Cold heading and cold forming of precision parts run at high speeds and material efficiencies.
-This makes cold forming a very attractive alternative to screw or conventional machining.
+Cold heading or cold forming of precision parts is a high speed efficient process.
+This makes cold forming a very attractive alternative to screw machining or conventional machining.

 Production speeds are 50 to 400 parts per minute, compared to 1 or 2 parts per minute in screw machining.
-Material waste is close to zero, while in machining, material waste can be 70% or more.
+Material waste is close to zero, while in screw machining, material waste can be 70% or more.

 As a result of the high production rates and yield, cold formed part prices are typically only 40-60% of machined part prices.
-If the material is very expensive, such as precious metals like gold, platinum, silver, and tantalum, cold forming results in significant cost advantages.
+If the material is very expensive, such as precious metals like gold, platinum, silver, and palladium, cold forming results in significant cost advantages.

 Tooling cost is very reasonable, usually only a few hundred dollars.
-The most expensive tool sets, for multi-cavity headers, are typically only a few thousand dollars.
+The most expensive tool sets, for multi-station headers, are typically only a few thousand dollars.